ElMartineX/bitkitapp/README.md

 ## Description for Google Chrome App Store
 Bitkit provides a number of utilities to help you manage your Bitcoin portfolio both on and offline.

-Utlities include for:
+Utilities include for:
-*Generating Bitcoin sddresses
+*Generating Bitcoin addresses
 *Sending Bitcoin transactions
 *Signing messages with your Bitcoin private key
 *And much much more...

-Bitkit is based on the work of the good people at brainwallet.org (https://github.com/brainwallet/brainwallet.github.com+)
+Bitkit is based on the work of the good people at brainwallet.org (https://github.com/brainwallet/brainwallet.github.com).

 ## License